zalando/postgres-operator/docs/administrator.md

 ### Standby clusters

-The setup for [standby clusters](user.md#setting-up-a-standby-cluster) is very similar to cloning.
-At the moment, the operator only allows for streaming from the S3 WAL archive of the master specified in the manifest.
-Like with cloning, if you are using [additional environment variables](#custom-pod-environment-variables) to access your backup location you have to copy those variables and prepend the `STANDBY_` prefix for Spilo to find the backups and WAL files to stream.
+The setup for [standby clusters](user.md#setting-up-a-standby-cluster) is similar to cloning when they stream changes from a WAL archive (S3 or GCS).
+If you are using [additional environment variables](#custom-pod-environment-variables) to access your backup location you have to copy those variables and prepend the `STANDBY_` prefix for Spilo to find the backups and WAL files to stream.

+Alternatively, standby clusters can also stream from a remote primary cluster.
+You have to specify the host address.
+Port is optional and defaults to 5432.
+Note, that only one of the options (`s3_wal_path`, `gs_wal_path`, `standby_host`) can be present under the `standby` top-level key.

 ## Logical backups